 - Develop educational programs and key information for members on existing and emerging human pathogens related to produce; and

-- Increase government outreach, including in the U.S. and Mexico, to address food safety issues across North America.
+- Increase government outreach to address food safety issues across North America.

 The CFSF will be governed as follows: